 6. Laser Lens Smartphone Macro Rig

-Most people don’t realize the power that they have been carrying around in their pockets.
-Smartphones have really amazing camera properties, however, they lack in one department – Macro photography.
+Most people don't realize the power that they have been carrying around in their pockets.
+Smartphones have really amazing camera properties, however, they lack in one department – macro photography.
 Why?
-It isn’t in high demand especially for the type of user that generally has a smartphone.
-The average person wouldn’t really need to know what a macro lens does.
+It isn't in high demand, especially for the average smartphone user.
+But if you want to tap into this photography trick, take this photography hack to super macro your smartphone using DVD lens.

 7. How To Build a Matchbox Pinhole Camera

-Did you ever want to create a blurred background effect like the filters you commonly use on all your favorite apps?
-Here is a quick DIY tip to try out.
-It involves dissecting your lens so it isn’t a project for the inexperienced camera op.
+Did you ever want to create a blurred background effect, like the filters you commonly use on all your favorite apps?
+Here is a nifty DIY photography tip to try out.
+It involves dissecting your lens, so it isn't a project for the inexperienced camera op.

 “Keep in mind that the mechanism on old 50mm lenses goes deeper than modern crop-factored lenses, so if you are building one on your own, watch the lens-to-mirror distance carefully.” —diyphotography.net

-9. DIY Photography Hacks: Make A Softbox With Cardboard For Creative Lighting Effects
+9. Make a Softbox with Cardboard for Creative Lighting Effects

-This project is super simple and requires some household items that you probably won’t have to take a trip to the store for.
+This project is super simple and requires some household items that you probably won't have to take a trip to the store for.
 Want to know more?
 Check out this awesome tutorial to make a homemade softbox with cardboard!

 No macro studio at your disposal?
 No problem.
 We have this DIY photography studio on a budget for you.
 Try all of these awesome photo hacks from strobist and make this DIY macro photo studio for only $10!
-The definition in these photographs is pretty astonishing.
+The definition in the photographs is pretty astonishing.

 11. Reduce Your Camera Shake With a Bag of Lentils And A Pair of Jeans

-Every photographers nightmare is camera shake.
-It’s completely inevitable in certain circumstances without having a reliable tripod for stabilization purposes.
+Every photographer's nightmare is camera shake.
+It's completely inevitable in certain circumstances when you don't have a reliable tripod for stabilization purposes.
 Check out this super awesome camera hack for getting rid of camera shake with some lentils.

-Thanks for checking our our post on DIY Photography Hacks!
+Thanks for checking out our post on DIY Photography Hacks!
 Know a great photo hack that we missed?
 Share it in the comments section below.
 Let us know how these projects worked out for you!
-We want to know what projects to make more of – so your feedback most certainly matters.